anishsarum/triumph-strategy/README.md

 - Win the game by being the team to own all other provinces, or if the opponents give up.

 ## Units
-- Infantry unit   - 2 gold per unit   - 1 damage  - 1 movement point - good for holding ground
+- Infantry unit
+  - 2 gold per unit
+   - 1 damage
+   - 1 movement point
+   - good for holding ground
-- Tank unit       - 20 gold per unit  - 5 damage  - 5 movement points - good for advancing and conquering new provinces
+- Tank unit
+  - 20 gold per unit
+  - 5 damage
+  - 5 movement points
+  - good for advancing and conquering new provinces
-- Bomber unit     - 30 gold per unit  - 5 damage  - 5 movement points - good for advancing and destroying ground units (only 1 damage to fighters)
+- Bomber unit
+  - 30 gold per unit
+  - 5 damage
+  - 5 movement points
+  - good for advancing and destroying ground units (1 damage to fighters)
-- Fighter unit    - 20 gold per unit  - 5 damage  - 5 movement points - good for destroying bombers
+- Fighter unit
+  - 20 gold per unit
+  - 5 damage
+  - 5 movement points
+  - good for destroying bombers